Creating a schema

 optional: true

-Create a branch network-device-schema
+Create a new branch for your schema changes:

 infrahubctl branch create network-device-schema

-Load the schema into Infrahub in the network-device-schema
+Load the schema into the branch:

 infrahubctl schema load --branch network-device-schema /tmp/schema_guide.yml